-What inspired you to study chemistry, and what was the science community like when you were a young scientist in the ’50s and ’60s?
+What inspired you to study chemistry?
+What was the science community like when you were a young scientist in the ’50s and ’60s?

 Chemistry is a really terrifically interesting area because it’s about the world that we can see and feel.
 If you’re curious, you want to know why leaves are green and why things are alive and why the paint on walls is white or red.
 And that’s what chemistry does.
 The original motivation was just that it was great fun to think about how the world worked.

 In the ’50s and ’60s, when I started in that glacial time, chemistry had a pretty restricted view of what it did.
 That is, the purpose of chemistry was to make molecules, which are very small collections of atoms.
 Molecules are what make up air and drugs, and go into polymers and paint and gasoline and all of that kind of thing.